Florian-BACHO/EvSpikeSim/README.md

     float time;
 } spike_list_t;
 ```
-Each node of this linked list represent a spike with a given neuron index and spike timing.
+Each node of this linked list stores a spike even represented by a neuron index and a spike timing.
 Nodes are sorted in ascending order of time.
 An empty list is represented by a `NULL` pointer.
 New spikes can be added to a list using the `spike_list_add` function, such as:
 ```c
 #include <assert.h>